sip03ds/viofunction/README.md

 We follow the same pattern for each Company to distinguish users and devices administrative units.
 For devices, we can further distinguish devices by using different groups per criteria (you can use dynamic rules that contain OS, OS build number, Vendor).

-Then we have to create device categories on Endpoint Manager.
+Then we must create device categories on Endpoint Manager.
-We navigate under devices and we configure each Device Category per Company:
+We navigate under devices, and we configure each Device Category per Company:
 1. `IT Department of Central IT`
 2. `IT Department of Company A`
 3. `IT Department of Company B`

 The next step is separating administration realms.
 We will utilize scope tags.
-Scope tags determine which objects administrators are able to administer.
+Scope tags determine which objects administrators can administer.
 1. We create a scope tag for each Company.
     - `IT Department of Company A`.
     Scope tags included groups will contain the dynamic group of devices `Supported devices of IT Department of Company A`.